OriolEscSerr/C1M1-statistical-analytics/README.md

-# Module 1 Project: Statistical Analytics
+# C1M1 Project: Statistical Analytics

 This project is a simple C program that performs statistical analysis on a fixed dataset.
 The application calculates key statistics such as the minimum, maximum, mean, and median.
 It is designed to help review C programming syntax, data handling with arrays, and basic command-line compilation.